 - It is one of the best preserved, free-standing monuments of antiquity left in Lebanon (such as the Kamouh Al Hermel)

 The purpose of the column is unknown since no inscriptions were found on site.

 However, freestanding columns may be considered as a physical victory testament of a certain battle that took place in the area, or a reminder to future generations of success during a particular emperor’s reign.

-At one point, the column held an inscription that was removed at an unknown date, thus depriving scholars from identifying the exact construction date.
+At one point, the column held an inscription that was removed at an unknown date, thus depriving scholars from identifying the exact construction period.
 Some scholars believe that the monument might date back to the late Hellenistic era, since its architecture follows a Hellenistic design.

 Scroll down to enjoy the pictures and to locate the site on the map.

 Highways and Byways of Lebanon - Frank and Laure Skeels

 La Vie Religieuse Au Liban Sous L'Empire Romain - Julien Aliquo